Conneely: Overview

-In A chorographical description of West or H-Iar Connaught (1684), Roderic O'Flaherty noted the name's connection to seals:"Seales.—The coasts of lar-Connaught and its islands abound with seals.
+In A chorographical description of West or H-Iar Connaught (1684), Roderic O'Flaherty noted the name's connection to seals:"Seales.—The coasts of Iar-Connaught and its islands abound with seals.
 The curious account given of these animals by Martin in his description of the western islands of Scotland...would, in most respects, answer for our western islands and coast; the only difference, perhaps, being, that with us seals are seldom slaughtered or used as food.
 See the affecting story of the domesticated seal, told by the ingenious author of 'Wild Sports of the West'.
 Many traditions, connecting these harmless animals with the marvellous, are related along our western shores.
-Among these there is one of a curious nature, viz., that at some distant period of time, several of the Clan Coneelys (Mac Conghaile), an old family of lar-Connaught, were, by 'Art magick,' metamorphosed into seals!
+Among these there is one of a curious nature, viz., that at some distant period of time, several of the Clan Coneelys (Mac Conghaile), an old family of Iar-Connaught, were, by 'Art magick,' metamorphosed into seals!
 In some places the story has its believers, who would no more kill a seal, or eat of a slaughtered one, than they would have a human Coneely.
 It is related as a fact, that this ridiculous story has caused several of the clan to change their name to Conolly."The principal location of both the O Cadhla and Mac Conneely families was the barony of Ballynahinch, County Galway, but the area comes under the control of the O'Flaherties.
 The Mac Conneely clan held the Errismore peninsula in Connemara running out to Slyne Head.
 The village of Ballyconneely (Baile Mhic Conghaile, or Baile 'ic Conghaile) is located here.

-Ó Conaola (Ó Conghaola and sometimes also spelt ó Confhaola), are an entirely unrelated family from south County Galway -a toponymic, Hound of Gowla, of the Uí bhFhiachrach Aidne.
+Ó Conaola (Ó Conghaola and sometimes also spelt ó Confhaola), are an entirely unrelated family from south County Galway -a toponymic, Hound of Gowla, of the Uí bhFhiachrach Aidne, or possibly Uí Máine:

+MacFirbis and the Book of Ballymote says "The seed of Cathal are Meic Con Ghaola s.
+Muireadhach and Meic Mheic Cathail also."